 - Income Tax: Calculated on income above the Personal Allowance (£12,570 in 2025/26)

-- Pension contributions: If auto-enrolled, minimum employee contribution is 5% of qualifying earnings
+- Pension contributions: Minimum employee contribution is 5% of qualifying earnings

 Take-Home Pay Table — UK 2025/26